kellybesmonte/BookCupid/README.md

 ### Auth

-No user login information planned for this project.
+No user login information is planned for this project.

 ## Endpoints